 Other Traffic Accident Report Factors That Affect Legal Funding

 Before providing legal funding, companies also look at several other factors such as:

 - Accident location – legal funding companies are regulated in some states.
-If you live or had the accident in a certain state, a funder may avoid funding your case, or have certain restrictions.
+If you live in or had an accident in a certain state, a funder may avoid funding your case or have certain restrictions.

 - Weather and other environmental factors – heavy weather can affect your case.
 Most statutes involve what a reasonable driver would do given current road conditions.
 Even if you are under the speed limit, an officer can cite you for high speed in poor conditions.